josephmoresena/Rxmxnx.JNetInterface/README.md

 This interface provides the following properties:

 - `Reference`: The `JEnvironmentRef` reference being managed.
-- `IVirtualMachine`: The `IVirtualMachine` instance to which this environment belongs.
+- `VirtualMachine`: The `IVirtualMachine` instance to which this environment belongs.
 - `Version`: The JNI version of the environment.
 - `LocalCapacity`: The capacity of local references.
 This property will be explained later.
 - `PendingException`: The pending exception in the environment.
 This property will be explained later.